Spontaign/serverless-cms/README.md

 ![Serverless Content Management System Architecture](https://spontaign-public.s3-us-west-2.amazonaws.com/serverless-cms/serverless-cms-architecture.png)

+## Why build this?

+Good question!
+This project is intended to be a Proof of Concept of a roboust Serverless Content Management System.
+I have used all sorts of systems over the years (WordPress, Drupal Joomla) and they all work great.
+However, I have never wanted ALL the functionality that comes with those systems nor the need to provide or pay for server hosting.
+A Serverless alternative is definitely achievalble and this project is intended to prove the point.

+Installing this project will yield a working content management system.
+While I use it for my own production projects, you can use it at your own risk.
+There are many topics covered with this project so it would be a great way to get exposed to AWS, Lambda, Amplify, Vue.js, Step Functions, and more.

 ## Getting Started

 This project is installed in three steps.
 First install the backend using the SAM CLI.
 Second, install the Amplify/Vue.js admin module which creates the SPA used to manage the content and the corresponding authentication and API.
 Finally, connect the two and update your settings.